Skip to main content

 1. If you access Copilot Chat through a Copilot Business or Copilot Enterprise subscription, your organization or enterprise must grant members the ability to switch to a different model.
 See "Managing policies for Copilot in your organization" or "Managing policies and features for Copilot in your enterprise."

-2. In the bottom right of any page on GitHub, click .
+2. In the top right of any page on GitHub, click the GitHub Copilot icon next to the search bar.

 3. If the panel contains a previous conversation you had with Copilot, in the top right of the panel, click .